 How Deep to Fill a Raised Bed

 Framed raised beds are frequently used for vegetable gardening.
-The most common depth of raised beds is 11 inches (28 cm.) because this is the height of two 2×6 boards, which is commonly used to frame raised beds.
-Soil and compost is then filled into the raised beds to a depth just a few inches below its rim.
-A few flaws with this is that many vegetable plants need a depth of 12-24 inches (30-61 cm.) for good root development, rabbits can still get into beds that are less than 2 feet (61 cm.) high, and a garden 11 inches high still requires a lot of bending, kneeling and squatting for the gardener.
+The most common depth of raised beds is 11 inches (28 cm.) because this is the height of two 2×6 inch boards, which is commonly used to frame raised beds.
+Soil and compost are then filled into the raised beds to a depth just a few inches (8 cm.) below its rim.
+A few flaws with this are that while many vegetable plants need a depth of 12 to 24 inches (31-61 cm.) for good root development, rabbits can still get into beds that are less than 2 feet (61 cm.) high, and a garden 11 inches (28 cm.) high still requires a lot of bending, kneeling, and squatting for the gardener.

 If the soil beneath a raised bed is not suitable for plant roots, the bed should be created high enough to accommodate the plants.
-The following plants can have 12- to 18-inch (30-46 cm.) roots:
+The following plants can have 12 to 18 inch (31-46 cm.) roots:

 - Brussels sprouts

-Then there are those having much deeper root systems of 24-36 inches (61-91 cm.).
+Then there are those having much deeper root systems of 24 to 36 inches (61-91 cm.).
 These may include:

-Keep in mind that you will most likely want to mix in compost or other organic matter with regular top soil.
-Also, fill raised garden beds to a few inches below the rim to leave room for mulch or straw.
+Keep in mind that you will most likely want to mix in compost or other organic matter with regular topsoil.
+Also, fill raised garden beds to a few inches (8 cm.) below the rim to leave room for mulch or straw.